surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 9.10.0-dev.2 =
+= 9.10.0-b.1 =

-(2021/11/30) The Document SSO metabox now shows default option values when creating new posts / pages.
-The Validators toolbar menu now refreshes when the post/page is saved in the Block Editor.
+(2021/12/01) The Document SSO metabox now shows default option values when creating new posts / pages.
+The Validators toolbar menu now refreshes when the post / page is saved in the Block Editor.

 = 9.9.0 =